jonasrosland/old-blog/open-for-a-new-role.md

 #### Developer Advocate, Dell EMC, Boston, USA - 2014-2016
  - A co-founding member of the {code} Team, the open source initiative at EMC/Dell EMC/Dell Technologies
- - Led the development and publishing of over a dozen technical training videos leading to 100,000+ views on YouTube, with topics around container technologies, APIs, and modern development strategies
+ - Led the development and publishing of over a dozen technical training videos leading to **100,000+ views on YouTube**, with topics around container technologies, APIs, and modern development strategies
  - Developed dashboards for aggregating metrics on the team's social media success
  - Developed and maintained automated setups to speed up the deployment of localized demos of container technology and storage for presales worldwide
  - Delivered live training sessions throughout the US to EMC and partner presales on container and automation technologies